bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 ## Encapsulation

-Kyber encapsulation takes a public key and generates a shared secret and ciphertext for the public key as follows.
+ML-KEM encapsulation takes a public key and generates a shared secret and ciphertext for the public key as follows.

 1. Sample secret cryptographically-secure random 32-octet seed.